Great skin doesn’t have to cost a fortune, no matter your age.

 While a few pricey beauty products might be worth the investment, it’s totally possible to score major skin care bargains at your local drugstore.
-The following products aren’t just cheap—they actually work, say dermatologists.
+The following products aren’t just more affordable—they actually work, say dermatologists.

-Here are a few expert favorites that will help you pamper your skin without stressing your wallet.
+Here are a few dermatologist-approved drugstore products that will pamper your skin without stressing your wallet.

 “This cleanser is fragrance-free, paraben-free, lanolin-free, and preservative-free, so it’s safe for all skin types and great for dry skin,” says Lauren Ploch, M.D., a dermatologist with Georgia Dermatology and Skin Cancer Center in Augusta, Georgia, and Aiken, South Carolina.
 “Unlike most gentle cleansers, this one lathers to a slightly foamy consistency that’s easy to apply and wash off.” ($9, walgreens.com)